polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0/tutorials/creating-your-first-substrate-chain.md

 ## Prerequisites

-To start, make sure your machine has the latest [node and npm](https://www.npmjs.com/get-npm) installed.
+To start, make sure your machine has a recent [node and npm](https://www.npmjs.com/get-npm) installed.
+Node version 11 is known to work.
 Then you're ready to [install substrate](getting-started/installing-substrate.md) itself.
 It may take a little while, so grab some tea and [optionally walk through this presentation](http://tiny.cc/substrate-getting-started).

 You will also need to set up a few more repositories into your working folder which were used in the demo: